Gwen-Bradbury/MS3/README.md

 ### Features left to Implement -

-- _Map Markers_- The ability to add another marker pin to the map when a new park is added to the DB, and only show one pin on the map when the user uses the search bar to search for a park.
+- _Map Markers_- The ability to add another marker pin to the map when a new park is added to the DB.

 - _Dropdown Arrows in Accordion_ - Make them point up when the accordion is open.